josephblais/josephblais/README.md

 Hey!
 I am a full stack web developer with a passion for UI/UX.
 I love working with modern frameworks, languages, and CMS to make beautiful, responsive, accessible products.

-I'm currently working as a freelance web developer after leaving my web dev position at <a href="https://lifeworks.com/en" target="_blank">LifeWorks</a>.
+I'm currently working as a front end web developer at <a href="https://folkloreinc.ca/en" target="_blank">Folklore</a>, a division of <a href="https://www.urbania.media/home/" target="_blank">Urbania Media</a>.
 Here are a few of the projects I've worked on.
 Click around!
 And don't hesitate to message me on <a href="https://www.linkedin.com/in/joseph-blais/" target="_blank">LinkedIn</a> if you have any questions!

 ---